parallelchain-io/hotstuff_rs/SPECIFICATION.md

 ### 4.3.
 Progress

 ### 4.3.1.
 View Timeouts

-View timeouts determine how long the Actor thread remains on a View before deciding that further progress at the current View is unlikely and moving onto the next View.
+View timeouts determine how long the Engine Thread remains on a View before deciding that further progress at the current View is unlikely and moving onto the next View.

 If View timeout is a constant and Participants' View Numbers become unsynchronized at any point in the protocol's lifetime, then Participants will never become synchronized at the same View ever again, preventing further progress.

-In order to ensure that Participants eventually synchronize on the same View Number for long enough to make progress, the duration of a View timeout increases exponentially every time a timeout is triggered until some high, configurable limit.
+In order to ensure that Participants eventually synchronize on the same View Number for long enough to make progress, the duration of a View timeout increases exponentially every time a timeout is triggered until some high, configurable limit $L$:

+$Timeout(N, L) = min(2^{{4N/3}}, L)$

+Where $L$ is the number of consecutive views that ended with a NEW-VIEW (without progress being made).